One of our DogTime readers is a strong supporter of dog adoption, but her friend bought a puppy from a breeder. She writes:

 Joyless about Unpedigreed Dogs Getting Ignored Everywhere

-Well, J.U.D.G.I.E, here’s what etiquette says: If you are not comfortable attending, just tell your acquaintance you can’t make it and leave it at that.
+Well, J.U.D.G.I.E, here’s what etiquette says: If you aren’t comfortable attending, just tell your acquaintance you can’t make it, and leave it at that.
 But let me guess, that doesn’t quite feel like enough, right?

 Instead of a gift you could make a donation to a shelter or rescue in the new pup’s name.

-There are many Yorkie rescue on Facebook and you could share some of their available dogs on your wall for her to see.
+There are many Yorkie rescues around the United States, and you could share some of their available dogs on your social media for her to see.

 Regardless, it’s more important to share information than to judge.
 You have a good heart and I’m sure your friend does too.
-She just may not have seen what you have seen or know what you know and the best any of us can do is help to educate others.
+She just may not have seen what you’ve seen or know what you know, and the best any of us can do is help to educate others.

 Have you ever felt uncomfortable with a friend’s decision to buy a dog instead of adopting?
 How did you handle it?
 Let us know in the comments below, and ask your questions for Dear Labby!